shyam/mediawiki-automation/README.md

 ### Notes:

 * HAProxy is configured to run as a sticky loadbalancer as MediaWiki stores sessions on local disk.
-* The MediaWiki instance is pending first time configuration.
+* The MediaWiki instance is awaiting first time configuration.
-* The MediaWiki instance can be accessed under `http://LOADBALANCER_PUBLIC_IP/mediawiki/`
+* The MediaWiki instance can be accessed under `http://{LOADBALANCER_PUBLIC_IP|FQDN}/mediawiki/`
+* The `url` in `group_vars/all` is the fqdn of mediawiki instance.
+It also goes in as the vHost entry for Apache HTTPd instances.
 * Basic SSH hardening and instance prep. has been automated for all the nodes.
 Refer `roles/base` for more information.

 ### Areas of improvement: